How to stop lifestyle creep from eating into your wealth

 It’s what you do now that will determine the comfort of your retirement.
 Remember, the goal in retirement is to maintain the lifestyle you’ve always had.
 But if you suddenly up the ante, you’re going to need more money in retirement to keep your newfound luxury lifestyle.
 But the problem is that lifestyle creep saps your nest egg, as you spend your surplus cash flow rather than save it to bolster a more comfortable retirement down the track.

-How do you avoid lifestyle creep?
+How do I stop lifestyle creep?

 You may also like